Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 ![unified]({{ '/img/screenshot_unified.png' | relativize_url }})

-The storage path specified by the URI of the master configuration property `alluxio.master.mount.table.root.ufs` is mounted to the root of the Alluxio namespace, `/`.
+The storage path specified by the URI of the master configuration property `alluxio.coordinator.mount.table.root.ufs` is mounted to the root of the Alluxio namespace, `/`.
 This directory identifies the "primary storage" for Alluxio.
 In addition, users can use the `mount` and `unmount` Java APIs to add and remove data sources: